 Notes

-- It can also be frozen for up to a month if it is well-wrapped in several layers of plastic wrap before being placed in a freezer-safe airtight container or zip-top bag.
-Remove wrap and allow to defrost at room temperature before serving.
+Freezing: It can also be frozen for up to a month if it is well-wrapped in several layers of plastic wrap before being placed in a freezer-safe airtight container or zip-top bag.
+Defrost overnight in the fridge before serving.

 Rachel says